NurAlif/NurAlif.github.io/portfolionewrobotsoftware.md

 This is Nur Alif Ilyasa's Project showcase of:

-# Humanoid Robot Soccer Software Development
+# Python Based Humanoid Robot Soccer Software
 ## Background
 The development of the new humanoid robot soccer software stemmed from several issues in the previous iteration:
 1. The prior software exhibited a disorganized structure, diminishing code readability.